jeff-v-h/Recaura/README.md

 ### Installation

 The TypeScript api models are automatically generated/updated every time the back-end successfully builds.
-A base model has been originally committed for the front-end to be built without the need for the back-end.
-However this file (Dawn.ClientApp/src/api/generated.ts) has been ignored and will no longer be committed, so should the api models be updated, the backend will need to be built first.
+This file (Dawn.ClientApp/src/api/generated.ts) is committed to source control but should it not be up-to-date, it may be necessary to build the backend first.

 #### Back-end